 If you have not heard from us after three months, you can call the ADA Information Line to check your complaint’s status.
 You can reach the ADA Information Line at 1-800-514-0301 (voice) or 1-800-514-0383 (TTY).

 Even if we do not take any formal action, your complaint provides us with valuable information, helping us find issues affecting multiple people or communities, and helping us understand emerging trends and topics.

-Mediation is a process that does not involve the courts.
+The ADA Mediation Program is an important part of ADA compliance and does not involve the courts.
 Mediation typically involves one or more meetings between you, the organization you complained about, and an impartial mediator, and it is designed to help you reach a mutual agreement.
 It can be a fair and quick way to resolve ADA complaints.
 It is confidential and voluntary.

 If we think that your complaint might be a good fit for mediation, we will contact you and the organization you complained about.
 We will ask if you are both willing to participate in mediation.

 An investigator or attorney will contact you to get more information.